PrincetonUniversity/intro_ml_libs/README.md

 ## New GPU Nodes

-Della with soon have 20 nodes with 2 [A100](https://www.nvidia.com/en-us/data-center/a100/) GPUs per node.
+Della will soon have 20 nodes with 2 [A100](https://www.nvidia.com/en-us/data-center/a100/) GPUs per node.
 TigerGPU will hopefully be replaced in the Fall.
 AMD GPU node coming to Adroit in the coming weeks.